 That is why we have written this blog post on the 18 best things to do in Brasov Romania, which includes some amazing Brasov day trips!

-1. Taking A Free Walking Tour In Brasov
+1. Take a Free Walking Tour in Brasov

 As one of the seven walled citadels constructed by the Transylvania Saxons in the 12th century, Brasov is full of history.
 As you stroll down the cobblestone streets of Brasov, you are surrounded by historical buildings, famous landmarks, and untold stories.